MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 _Inès_: **"**Another great Mancunian artist here.
 Aldous RH always creates groovy tunes, and "Feelin Blue", his latest release, is no exception.
 A catchy, dreamy and summery track.
 Heartache has never sounded so sweet.**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Gorgeous Bully](https://www.facebook.com/gorgeousbullyband/ "Facebook") for their participation, and [Camille Célestin](http://www.slipontherock.com/ "Website") for the illustration.
-Have a dreamy Sunday! </p>
+Have the sweetest Sunday! </p>